atom/github/docs/feature-requests/003-pull-request-review.md

 ![resolve a review](https://user-images.githubusercontent.com/378023/46927875-c08b3d80-d072-11e8-978b-024111312d79.png)

-* Review comments can be resolved by clicking on the "Resolve conversation" buttons.
+* Review comments can be resolved by clicking on the "Mark as resolved" buttons.
 * If the "reply..." editor has non-whitespace content, it is submitted as a final comment first.

 ### PullRequestReviewsItem